weiyuan12/Database-System-Principles-Project-2/README.md

 ```
 ### Running SQL queries
 Due to the nature of our query parser, the SQL queries passed into interface.py need to follow a standard syntax.
 Join operations are done using the WHERE CLAUSE instead of the JOIN keyword.
 If there are syntax errors, there will be no output.
 Below is an example of a acceptable SQL query.
 More examples are found in project.py
+Note: it is best done with 4 or less joins due to the tree size
 ```bash
 SELECT
         c.c_name AS customer_name,